 - Who invented Flat White?
 It’s been debated for years.
 We have team Australia, and team New Zealand.
 Apparently, it’s not conclusive.
 Let’s just agree that it’s invented on a beautiful land surrounded by the Tasman Sea and the Pacific Ocean.

 - When did Starbucks introduce Flat White in the US?
 January 6th, 2015.
-On that same day, NASA announced the astronomical discovery of three new planets that are capable of supporting life.
+Did you know – on that same day, NASA announced the astronomical discovery of three new planets that are capable of supporting life.

 - How many calories in Starbucks Flat White?
 Assuming your order is short (8 oz.), then